Bujira/aws-kms-evm-signer/docs/STEP-BY-STEP.md

 From this response, we can obtain the R and S values, where R is the x-coordinate of the curve point generated during signing and S is a scalar computed from an arithmetic operation.
 These values are crucial to identify the transaction signer without revealing the private key.

 ## 7.4.
 Validate the S value
 We are not done yet, since we must validate the S value which can assume two different values.
 We use the method below to figure out the S value that constitutes a valid EVM transaction signature.
-According to EIP-2, the S value cannot be greater than secp256k1n/2, where secp256k1n represents the max value for S defined for the particular elliptic curve.
+According to EIP-2, the S value cannot be greater than secp256k1n/2, where secp256k1n represents the max value for S defined for the elliptic curve.

 ```javascript
   #validateS(s) {